Film & TV

 Elliott Schwartz was born in 1936 in New York City and studied composition with Otto Luening and Jack Beeson at Columbia University.
-He is the Robert K. Beckwith Professor of Music at Bowdoin College, where he has taught since 1964, including twelve years as department chair.
+He held the Robert K. Beckwith Professor of Music at Bowdoin College, where he first taught in 1964.

 Equinox: Concerto for Orchestra